-Degree-seeking and certificate applicants must have (or be close to receiving) a baccalaureate degree or an educational equivalent from an accredited institution.
+Degree-seeking applicants must have (or be close to receiving) a baccalaureate degree or an educational equivalent from an accredited institution.
 Applicants without a baccalaureate degree should see the section that follows for the undergraduate degree exemption (UDE) guidelines.

-For most degree offerings and all certificate offerings, a minimum undergraduate cumulative grade point average (GPA) of 2.5 on a 4.0 scale is required.
+For most degree offerings, a minimum undergraduate cumulative grade point average (GPA) of 2.5 on a 4.0 scale is required.
 For the Master of Arts (Biblical Studies), (Philosophy of Religion), (Theology), and the Master of Arts in Counseling (licensure), a minimum cumulative undergraduate GPA of 3.0 is required.

-For applicants whose GPA does not meet the minimum requirement, it may be possible to enter a degree or certificate program under one of the following exceptions listed below.
+Applicants whose GPA is below the required minimum may submit a Graduate Record Exam (GRE) score.
+This requirement may be waived if the applicant has thirty or more hours completed at the graduate level with a minimum GPA of 3.0, or if fifteen hours of core curriculum courses in Old Testament, New Testament, or theology have been earned as a nondegree student at Denver Seminary with a minimum GPA of 3.0.
+This exception to policy does not apply to the Master of Arts in Counseling (licensure), or Master of Arts (Biblical Studies), (Philosophy of Religion), (Theology) program.